openyurtio/openyurt/docs/proposals/20220627-yurthub-cache-refactoring.md

 The **Serialization layer** takes the responsibility of serialization/unserialization of cached objects.
 The logic in this layer is related to Kubernetes APIMachinery.
 The byte formats it needs to concern include json, yaml and protobuf.
 The types of objects it needs to concern include kubernetes native resources and CRDs.
 Currently, the component in this layer is StorageWrapper.

-The **Storage Frontend** layer serves like a shim between the Serialization layer and Stroage Backend layer.
+The **Storage Frontend** layer serves like a shim between the Serialization layer and Storage Backend layer.
 It should provide interface to cache objects shielding the differences among different storages for the upper-layer.
 It also takes the responsibility of implementation of KeyFunc.
 Currently, the component in this layer is DiskStorage.
 We can add more storage in this layer later, such as Yurt-Coordinator Storage.

 The **Storage Backend layer** is the entity that interacts with the storage to complete the actual storage operation.
 It can be implemented by ourselves, such as FS Operator, or be provided by third-party, such as clientv3 pkg of etcd.